Protea holosericea

 The shrub has an erect to sprawling habit, grows up to 1.2 m high, and blooms from September to October.
 Possible wildfires can destroy the mature plants, but the seeds will survive such an event.
 The seeds are stored in the flowerheads, released after fires and spread by the wind.
 The plant is monoecious with both sexes in each flower.
 Pollination occurs through the action of birds.
-The plant grows on the dry, upper mountain slopes at altitudes of 1,200 to 1,300 metres.
+The plant grows on the dry, upper mountain slopes at altitudes of 1,200 to 1,300 m.

 People who picked the plant's flowers caused the plant to almost die out in the 1970s.